vuestorefront/vue-storefront/packages/core/docs/contributing/server-side-rendering.md

 ## Configurable SSR

 As this is a temporary workaround, we have provided a configurable mechanism that can provide your own SSR implementation.
-It's pretty useful for non-Nuxt.js users - if for some reason you don't want to use Nuxt.js, you can still provide your own SSR.
+It's pretty useful for non-Nuxt.js users - if you don't want to use Nuxt.js, you can still provide your own SSR.

 The configuration is done by a single function called `configureSSR` that takes two fields: